mhansen/jekyll-blog/_posts/2010-02-16-antinode-testing-pt2.markdown

 header and, eventually, some HTTP caching options.

-These tests could be run from any language with an HTTP client, but I'll probably write them using javascript, for code symmetry.
+These tests could be run from any language with an HTTP client, but I'll probably write them using javascript, for symmetry.

 As Antinode adds features, I'll probably push some related bits of code into other modules, and then I'll revisit unit testing at the module level.